isaacnmm/pestpolicy-hugo2XX/content/posts/does-peppermint-oil-repel-spiders/index.md

 ##  Peppermint Oil Side Effects and Risks for Spider Control

 Peppermint oil is a natural product you may find even in your house.
 But the oil will include menthol which could trigger some skin irritation.
-Further, avoid using peppermint oil like your spider when you have pets - cats or dogs in the spaces - as also outlined by [the ASPCA study results](https://www.aspca. org/pet-care/animal-poison-control/toxic-and-non-toxic-plants/mint) as it's toxic to pets.
+Further, avoid using peppermint oil like your spider when you have pets - cats or dogs in the spaces - as also outlined by [the ASPCA study results](https://www.aspca.org/pet-care/animal-poison-control/toxic-and-non-toxic-plants/mint)as it's toxic to pets.

 Inhalation of large amounts of peppermint oil may lead to Nausea, Double vision, Fatigue, and Dizziness.
 Avoid skin contact due to allergic reactions -may also cause skin irritation and inflammation.